Southport and Ormskirk Hospital NHS Trust

-Southport and Ormskirk Hospital NHS Trust is the principal healthcare provider to 258,000 people across Southport, Formby and West Lancashire.
+Southport and Ormskirk Hospital NHS Trust was the principal healthcare provider to 258,000 people across Southport, Formby and West Lancashire.

 Services

-The Trust provides care at Southport and Formby District General Hospital and Ormskirk District General Hospital.
+The Trust provided care at Southport and Formby District General Hospital and Ormskirk District General Hospital.

 The Trust is the home of the North West Regional Spinal Injuries Centre which provides care for spinal patients from across the North West, North Wales and the Isle of Man.
 The centre provides treatment of people who require permanent mechanical ventilation following spinal cord injury.

 In 2020/21, 2.094 babies were born at the maternity unit at Ormskirk hospital.

 Sefton Sexual Health provides services from clinics in Bootle and across the borough of Sefton.

 A specialist Wheelchair Service for patients registered with GPs in Chorley and South Ribble operates from Pimbo, near Skelmersdale.

 Performance

 The Trust was rated "requires improvement" following an inspection by the Care Quality Commission in November 2019.
 However, following an unannounced inspection in March 2021, the CQC found significant improvement across all the areas they reviewed.
 They also noted staff spoke positively about the culture in the hospital and the support and visibility of the leadership teams on the medical wards.

-From 20 September 2021, the Trust entered an agreement for a long-term partnership with the neighbouring St Helens and Knowsley Teaching Hospitals NHS Trust with Ann Marr as Chief Executive and Anne-Marie Stretch as Managing Director, Trish Armstrong-Child having become Chief Executive of Blackpool Teachings Hospitals NHS Foundation Trust.
+From 20 September 2021, the Trust entered an agreement for a long-term partnership with the neighbouring St Helens and Knowsley Teaching Hospitals NHS Trust with Ann Marr as chief executive and Anne-Marie Stretch as managing director, Trish Armstrong-Child having become chief executive of Blackpool Teachings Hospitals NHS Foundation Trust.

+Honorary Freedom of the Borough

+On 26 January 2023, the Southport and Ormskirk Hospital NHS Trust was granted the Honorary Freedom of the Metropolitan Borough of Sefton.